O Loved But Not Enough Though Dearer Far – Hymn Lyric

 Than self and its most loved enjoyments are;

-None duly thee, but who, nobly free
+None duly loves thee, but who, nobly free

 From sensual objects, finds his all in thee.